 - Digestive tract symptoms, though the itch typically comes first

-Signs and symptoms of vaginal pinworm infection
+Symptoms of vaginal and urinary tract pinworm infection

 - Vaginal discharge